xzpeter/linux/Documentation/virt/kvm/api.rst

 KVM currently only supports mapping guest_memfd via KVM_SET_USER_MEMORY_REGION2, and more specifically via the guest_memfd and guest_memfd_offset fields in "struct kvm_userspace_memory_region2", where guest_memfd_offset is the offset into the guest_memfd instance.
-For a given guest_memfd file, there can be at most one mapping per page, i.e. binding multiple memory regions to a single guest_memfd range is not allowed (any number of memory regions can be bound to a single guest_memfd file, but the bound ranges must not overlap).
+For a given guest_memfd file, by default there can be at most one mapping per page, i.e. binding multiple memory regions to a single guest_memfd range is not allowed (any number of memory regions can be bound to a single guest_memfd file, but the bound ranges must not overlap).

+The ioctl supports flags to specify the attributes of guest-memfd.

+When flag KVM_GUEST_MEMFD_SHARED is specified, the guest-memfd will be used in a shared fashion just like a shared anonymous memfd.
+The only exception is that all the page caches will be managed by guest-memfd core.
+In the shared mode, guest-memfd does not require 1:1 mapping between a specific guest-memfd range and kvm memory regions, and it also does not involve any kvm binding operations.
+Unlike normal guest-memfd which can contain private pages, it only contain shared pages, and they're always faultable.

 See KVM_SET_USER_MEMORY_REGION2 for additional details.